West Virginia School Choice Roadmap

 West Virginia Online Learning

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
+In West Virginia, each district is required to offer a full-time virtual program for students in grades 6-12.

 West Virginia public school students can access part-time or full-time online learning for free through the West Virginia Virtual School.
 Enrollment takes place through a student’s local school district, which may set guidelines and determine the number of courses a student can take.
 Non-public and homeschool students can access the virtual courses by enrolling as a part-time student in their local school.
 Fees apply for summer online courses, and in some other cases.